srekoble/slider-mixin/README.md

 # Pure slider [wip]

 Pure slider is a sCSS-only slideshow.
-Enjoy!

 You can include Pure slider scss mixin or use the appropriate classnames directly into your Markup.

-Currently it's an automated slider with a fade effect up to 4 slides.
+> Currently it's an automated
+slider with a fade effect up to 4 slides.

 ## How to import